manishsajandasani/octacademy-angular/OctAcademy Angular Notes.md

     - We use NgFor Directive to Render an Array inside the View
     - NgFor Directive is a Structural Directive.
     - With NgFor Directive we can Manipulate The DOM.
+    - Loop through an array, array of objects,
   - ngIf Directive
   - ngTemplate Directive
   - ngSwitchCase Directive